Troubleshooting Guide for SuiteCloud SDK

 There was an error with the certificate ID used to authenticate.

-When authenticating using machine-to-machine authentication, the specified certificate ID is not valid.
+When you're using machine-to-machine authentication, the certificate ID you specified is not valid.

-Ensure that OAuth 2.0 is enabled in the account.
+Ensure that OAuth 2.0 is enabled in your account.
 For more information, see Enable the OAuth 2.0 Feature.

 Verify that the certificate ID is valid.
-In the NetSuite account, go to Setup > Integration > Manage Authentication > OAuth 2.0 Client Credentials (M2M) Setup.
+In your NetSuite account, go to Setup > Integration > Manage Authentication > OAuth 2.0 Client Credentials (M2M) Setup.

 Credentials and Passkey Errors